Banks and ATMs

 A Travelers Guide to Banks and ATMs in Vanuatu

-Port Vial and Luganville are not cheap, and you'll need to exchange your dollars and pounds for some vatu (the
+However, Port Vila (Efate island) and Luganville (Santo island) are not cheap, and you'll need to exchange your dollars and pounds

-local currency).
-Many resorts in the area feature money exchanges and ATM access; visit HotelsCombined.com to find the best rates on them.
+for some Vanuatu vatu (the local currency).
+Many resorts in the area feature money exchanges and ATM access.

 Cash is a necessity